Libensemble/libensemble/conda/run_travis_locally/readme.md

 You now want to copy the latest build script to the container and run it.

 The default build script is build_mpich_libE.sh.
-If this is not up to date, check the installs in here against .travis.yml
+If this is not up to date, check the installs against .travis.yml in the top level libEnsemble package directory.

 #### Copy build script from host system to the running container